Esek Hopkins: Revolutionary War service

-Hopkins took command of eight small merchant ships that had been altered as men-of-war at Philadelphia.
+Hopkins took command of eight merchantmen that had been converted into warships at Philadelphia.
 After much deliberation about taking on the overwhelming British forces listed in his orders, Hopkins utilized the last portion of his orders.
-He sailed south on February 17, 1776, for the first U.S. fleet operation that took the fleet to Providence in the Bahamas.
+He sailed south on February 17 for the first U.S. fleet operation that took the fleet to Providence in the Bahamas.
 He felt that it would be much more advantageous to seize a prize for the Continental Army than take a chance of destroying the Continental Navy in its infancy.
-He knew that the British port in Nassau would be poorly guarded and had friends there who would help his cause.
+He knew that the British port in Nassau would be poorly guarded and had Patriot sympathizers there who would help his cause.

-The Raid of Nassau, an assault on the British colony there on March 3, 1776, was also the first U.S. amphibious landing.
+The raid of Nassau carried out on March 3, was the first U.S. amphibious landing.
 Marines and sailors landed in "a bold stroke, worthy of an older and better trained service," capturing munitions desperately needed in the War of Independence.
-The little fleet returned to New London on April 8, 1776, having also made prizes of two British merchantmen and a six-gun schooner, while failing to capture but severely damaging on April 6.
+The little fleet returned to New London on April 8, having made prizes of two British merchantmen and a six-gun schooner, while failing to capture but severely damaging on April 6.

 John Hancock, President of the Continental Congress, wrote Hopkins: "I beg leave to congratulate you on the success of your Expedition.
 Your account of the spirit and bravery shown by the men affords them [Congress] the greatest satisfaction..."
 Not only did Hopkins' expedition get needed war supplies for the Continental Army, but it showed the British Navy that they would have to divert their ships from the belligerent colonies to protect non-belligerent areas, thereby leaving fewer British ships to fight on the war front.
 John Paul Jones was a lieutenant at this time under Hopkins.